 It’s well-known that February half term is the most popular week to go skiing, with families trying to fit in a visit to the slopes during the school holidays.
 While family time on the snow is brilliant fun, what’s less enticing, is over-crowded pistes and long lift queues.
-It is, however, possible to escape the crowds with the right choice of resort.
+It is, however, possible to escape the crowds with the right choice of undiscovered ski resorts.
 Read on to discover the quietest ski resorts at half term.

 If you are looking for the quietest ski resorts at half term, but don’t want to compromise on size of ski area, Les Menuires is a fantastic choice.
 The resort has direct access to one of the world’s largest ski areas, The Three Valleys, with over 600km of piste.
 Often overlooked for the likes of Val Thorens, Méribel and Courchevel, the village of Les Menuires sits at 1,850m, just below Val Thorens and has its own ski area, comprising of 160km of beginner-intermediate runs.